logancoon26/stock-forecast-ml/README.md

 ## Accessing the Deployed Transformer Model

 The Transformer model is deployed as a REST API on AWS EC2.
-Enter a stock ticker, and the "next-day" price will be predicted.
-Note that for ease of use, the "next-day" is January 2nd, 2026.
+Enter a stock ticker, and the next-day price will be predicted.

 **Base URL:**
 ```